A new original song!

 Carol Bloor grew up in Saint John, NB, and Kingston, ON, playing classical guitar before coming to Calgary in 1979.
 Music went on hold to pursue a career.
 She’s been a geologist, an engineer, a banker, a dealmaker and now, once again, a musician.

-Rick Orr was born in Wiarton, ON, and has sung, played, and followed music most of his life.
+A Gemini, born in the Year of the Tiger, Rick Orr was born in Wiarton, ON, and has sung, played, and followed music most of his life.
 After learning mostly by ear, he's played in rock bands, swing bands, country bands and switched to playing bass for his Mount Royal University friends and the Bluegrass folks.
 He also plays Celtic music with “Sugar in the Fridge”.

 We play all kinds of acoustic music: folk, country, celtic, bluegrass, traditional, blues, rock and pop.